Smudge3806/geopromise/README.md

-# geopromise
+# GeoPromise
-A Promise Wrapper for GeoLocation API
+A Promise Wrapper for the GeoLocation API

 ## Usage